artem-oppermann/Sentiment-Analysis-of-Netflix-Reviews/README.md

     REVIEW: the latest adam sandler assault and possibly the worst film of the year
     SENTIMENT: negativ

     REVIEW: quite frankly i can t see why any actor of talent would ever work in a mcculloch production again if they looked at how this movie turned out
     SENTIMENT: negativ

     REVIEW: a wildly entertaining scan of evans career
     SENTIMENT: negativ

     REVIEW: clooney s debut can be accused of being a bit undisciplined but it has a tremendous offbeat sense of style and humor that suggests he was influenced by some of the filmmakers who have directed him especially the coen brothers and steven soderbergh
     SENTIMENT: positiv

-    REVIEW: michele is a such a brainless flibbertigibbet that it s hard to take her spiritual quest at all seriously                       SENTIMENT: positiv
+    REVIEW: michele is a such a brainless flibbertigibbet that it s hard to take her spiritual quest at all seriously
+    SENTIMENT: positiv

-    REVIEW: the best way to describe it is as a cross between paul thomas anderson s magnolia and david lynch s mulholland dr               SENTIMENT: negativ
+    REVIEW: the best way to describe it is as a cross between paul thomas anderson s magnolia and david lynch
+            mulholland dr
+    SENTIMENT: negativ

     REVIEW: really is a pan american movie with moments of genuine insight into the urban heart
     SENTIMENT: positiv

     REVIEW: the makers of mothman prophecies succeed in producing that most frightening of all movies a mediocre horror film too bad to be good and too good to be bad
     SENTIMENT: positiv

     REVIEW: the sundance film festival has become so buzz obsessed that fans and producers descend upon utah each january to ferret out the next great thing tadpole was one of the films so declared this year but it s really more of the next pretty good thing
     SENTIMENT: positiv

     REVIEW: i don t think this movie loves women at all